 30. Explain how can I vertically scale an Amazon instance?

-This is one of the essential features of AWS and cloud virtualization.
-SpinUp a newly developed large instance where we pause that instance and detach the root Ebs volume from the server and discard.
+Answer: This is one of the essential features of AWS and cloud virtualization.
+SpinUp a newly developed large instance where we pause that instance and detach the root Ebs volume from the server and discard it.
 Later stop your live instance, detach its root volume connected.
 Note down the unique device ID and attach the same root volume to the new server.
 And restart it again.
-This results in vertically scaled Amazon instance.
+This results in a vertically scaled Amazon instance.
 (DevOps Video Training)

 server group provides 80 and 443 from around the world, but only port 22 are vital among the jump box group.
-Database group allows port 3306 from the web server group and port 22 from the jump box group.
-Addition of any machines to the web server group can store in the database.
+The database group allows port 3306 from the webserver group and port 22 from the jump box group.
+The addition of any machines to the webserver group can store in the database.
 No one can directly ssh to any of your boxes.

-31. How we can make sure new service is ready for the products launched?
+31. How we can make sure the new service is ready for the products launched?

 - Backup System